 Best expansions: No expansions, but there are some alternative versions which you could buy instead.

 There's Love Letter Premium, which adds a bunch of new cards (such as the Assassin, who has a value of 0 but knocks people out if they target you with the Guard).
-And Adventure Time Love Letter, which is really just a 'reskin' of the game with nice new artwork, with only tiny changes to the rules.
-In fact there are millions of reskins, from Ghostbusters to HP Lovecraft.
+And there are loads of reskins of the game with nice new artwork, with only tiny changes to the rules, from Ghostbusters or Adventure Time to HP Lovecraft.
 Look.

 • 2-4 players | Ages 10 and up | Takes 20 mins | Difficulty: Easy | Boardgamegeek entry

 This staple of the Tech Advisor Board Game Club is perfect for a lunchtime quickie.